 - Add the lentils and coconut milk and cook over medium heat until the lentils are tender.
 Add the zucchini and simmer for 5-10 minutes until beginning to feel tender.

-- Stir in the are tender, then add the broccoli and cook for 4 mins.
-Stir in the drained chickpeas and spinach leaves and heat through.
+- Stir in the drained chickpeas and spinach leaves and heat through.
 Check for seasoning; add salt and pepper to taste and stir through the chopped coriander/cilantro leaves.

 - Serve with boiled basmati rice and more fresh coriander/cilantro leaves.